Satyajit018/satyajit018.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Theoretical and Applied Mechanics, Northwestern University, 2023 (Expected)
+* Ph.D. in Theoretical and Applied Mechanics, Northwestern University, 2024
-  * Thesis title: Digital Thread for Polymer Additive Manufacturing Materials
+  * Thesis title: Modeling of Polymer Additive Manufacturing Systems using Mechanistic Data Science
   * Advisor: [Prof. Wing Kam Liu](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/liu-kam-wing.html)
 * M.S. in Mechanical Engineering, Bangladesh University of Engineering and Technology, 2017
   * Thesis title: A computational study of nanoindentation in Aluminum and its alloys